Arras France Travel Guide

 A major international music festival at the Citadelle.
 It draws renowned artists and large audiences, for a lively atmosphere and diverse musical genres.
 Book tickets on GetYourGuide.

-Arras on the Beach (July-August): Grand'Place is converted into an urban beach with sand and activities.
+Arras on the Beach (July-August): Grand'Place is converted into an urban shore with sand and activities.
 Christmas Market (December): One of the region's largest markets, with stalls for crafts, food, and decorations.
 Les Journées du Patrimoine (European Heritage Days - September): Many historical sites offer free entry or special tours.

 Experience an urban beach on the Grand'Place during summer months in order to an unique relaxation spot.